wp-plugins/microblog-poster/readme.txt

     7. Copy your 'App ID' and 'App Secret' and configure your Facebook account in MicroblogPoster's Social Accounts Section.

-    8. For Apps created after 30 April 2014, Facebook requires that you submit it for approval.
-Please see our 'Help with screenshots' for details.

-    9. Follow the link provided by MicroblogPoster to authorize your App posting on your behalf.
+    8. Follow the link provided by MicroblogPoster to authorize your App posting on your behalf.